 Who to Call

-After 5 p.m. or weekends, the clinic number will give you the paging operator.
+After hours and weekends, the clinic number will give you the paging operator.
 Ask for the ENT doctor on-call.
 Leave your name, area code and phone number.
 The doctor will call you back.